 If you had the ability to solve most of your problems or prevent them from happening, would you use that ability even though it was against all the rules?
 That is the question that most teenagers are faced with every morning they wake up and go to school.
-They are told that having their cell phones at school is bad, and that they will be taken away despite the fact that they are such a great resource and vital for communication.
+They are told that having their cell phones at school is bad, and that they will be taken away.
+But why?

 This is giving an example that the audience can visualize or relate to

 Imagine that you are a prisoner and right outside your steel door was the set of keys you need to escape with.
-That is how it is in a classroom when you have a cell phone in your pocket but are not allowed to use it even though they are a great resource and are an important part of modern communication.
+That is how it is in a classroom when you have a cell phone in your pocket but are not allowed to use it even though they are a great resource.

 Uses an emotional appeal to try to get the audience to relate to the writer.